-- You can add the meeting agenda to your notes which you can later reference and add to during the meeting itself.
+- You can add the meeting agenda to your notes or task list which you can later reference and add to during the meeting itself.

-- The attached file can be downloaded and added to your document storage provider.
-If possible, you could add a shareable link to this document to your notes if you’d like to get quick access to it later.
+- The attached file can be downloaded and added to your document storage provider if you need to keep it.
+Or you could upload the file to your note or task if you don't need to keep it long-term.

 - Finally, the email itself gets archived now that it’s been dealt with appropriately.

 The actual tools you use don’t matter as much.
-Whether you use Evernote/Apple Notes for note taking or Asana/Todoist for task management is less important than this idea of defining how and when to use each app.
+Whether you use Evernote or Apple Notes for note-taking or Asana or Todoist for task management is less important than this idea of defining how and when to use each app.

 The principles here should be used as a starting point to apply to your own work.
 For example, Pipedrive (affiliate link) is another important part of my productivity system that needs to be factored in.
 You should do the same with your own tools and workflow.